rafaeleliasrb/nestedLogic/README.md

 </p>

 ### The Bad
-This solution is an improved version of the ugly version, has more meaningful names for variables, but uses the same If statements.
+This solution is an improved version of the ugly version, has more meaningful names for variables, but uses the same If statements:

 ```java
 public static int calculeFine(int returnedDay, int returnedMonth, int returnedYear,